 Don’t Underestimate the Importance of Compatibility

 Find a builder with a team you can envision working with on a long-term basis.
 Projects from planning stages to post-construction support can take place over a year.
-During that time you want to feel comfortable with the builder and feel as though the builder is listening to your vision for the project.
-If you like the builder and feel the person is trustworthy, you will enjoy the building process without the worry you’re being cheated.
+During that time it's very important to feel comfortable with your builder.
+When you communicate with your builder, it's important to feel that your builder shares your vision for your project.

 Don’t Choose a Builder with Poor Communication Skills